fapapa/fapapa.github.io/resume.md

   higher willingness to make— and increased confidence in—changes to the software

+### Mentor, Lighthouse Labs; Vancouver, BC — 2020–present

+- Assist bootcamp students with debugging, code reviews, and explanation/exploration of programming topics
+- Assess student progress and identify students needing further attention
+- Provide guidance to students as they pick and flesh-out their mid-term and final projects
+- Nurture students who are struggling, pin-pointing any foundational problems that are keeping them from learning new concepts, and devising a plan for them to execute to get on-track
+- Lead mock technical interviews to allow student to practice, and to further identify any holes in knowledge

 ### Owner/Franchisee, Mr. Pretzels; Vancouver, BC — 2016–2019

 - Owned and successfully managed three high-traffic locations